gitkaili/36-350-week-13/README.md

 This is my repo for Week 13 of Stat Computing 36-350

 Things I like about stat computing
--The labs are great
+-The labs are great\n
--The TAs are great
+-The TAs are great\n
--Prof Tibs is the best
+-Prof Tibs is the best\n